DMcAdams/Event-Sim/readme.md

       Description:
         Gets myConfig from my create_config(), then sets it's variables equal to the ones found in config.txt before returning it.

+FILE: config.txt

+DESCRIPTION:
+  This text file holds the data for variables used by config.h.
+Changing these
+    will alter how each component in the event sim runs.

+FILE: log.txt

+DESCRIPTION: This text file holds all of the output produced by the event sim.
+It includes all of the data in config.txt, the events that occur in the event simulator, and all of the statistics gathered each time it is run.
+If log.txt is not present when the program is run a new one will be created.